Billy Gohl: Occupation and murders

-The Union building was allegedly a location that was ideal for his crimes, both in providing victims, and in concealing the evidence of their murders.
-Sailors arriving in the port of Aberdeen would usually visit the Sailor's Union building soon after disembarking.
+Gohl is believed to have used the SUP building as a location for his crimes, both in providing victims, and in concealing the evidence of their murders.
+Sailors arriving in the port of Aberdeen would usually visit the SUP building soon after disembarking.
 There they could collect their mail and, if they wished, set some money aside in savings.

 Gohl would usually be on duty, alone.
 Typically, Gohl would ask if the sailors had any family or friends in the area.
 Then he would turn the conversation to the topic of money and valuables.
 If the sailor was just passing through, and would not be missed by anyone in the area, and had more than a trivial amount of cash or valuables on hand, Gohl would choose him as his next victim.